How a cover from the past helped

 - 3% uplift in market share within NSW across home insurance products

-- 3% uplift in renewals and continuing to rise
+- 3% uplift in insurance renewals

 Source: Gemba brand health study 2020.